Taps, hovers, screen transitions — your Adobe XD prototype keeps running in Figma!

 👻 Handling destinations that no longer exist

 We validate destination nodes during conversion and skip invalid connections, counting them as we go.
-The applied/skipped numbers are logged, and you can review them in the conversion notes.
-A quiet nudge when something silently went wrong 👀
+The applied/skipped numbers are logged, and you can review them in the conversion notes — a way to surface errors that would otherwise stay hidden.

 🛡️ Safety for state conversion